chainonyourdoor/LuminaireProtocol/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

-Feel free to fork and modify — a credit/link back is appreciated
+feel free to fork and modify — a credit/link back is appreciated nah i'm kidding, do what the fuck u want, idc